wjc-van-es/java-8-func-prog/src/main/java/nl/vea/functionalp/examples/m01/introduction.md

     transformed not mutated (as we mentioned earlier)
   - The functional interfaces are most conveniently implemented as lambda expressions or even method references whenever possible
     - these lambda expressions usually don't need to specify type information of the elements they process as that can be inferred.
-  - All but the last operator is an **intermediate operator**.
+  - All but the last operator are **intermediate operators**.
     - Intermediate operators will return a stream reference on which we can call another operator, thus providing for the **method chaining pattern**,
-    - **Intermediate operators are lazy.** This means they are evaluated and executed when the last operator or terminal operator is executed.
+    - **Intermediate operators are lazy.** This means they are evaluated and executed when the last operator or **terminal operator** is executed.
 This may lead to optimizations in the order of execution and also to skipping operations on elements when they prove to be redundant by the optimizations.
 We will see a concrete example of this later.
 This laziness is actually a very powerful feature that can result in much better performance especially with streams derived from large datasets.
       Moreover, such optimizations are difficult to achieve with imperative programming.
     - examples of intermediate operators:
-      - filter
+      - `filter`
-      - map
+      - `map`
-      - distinct
+      - `distinct`
-      - limit
+      - `limit`
-      - sorted
+      - `sorted`
   - The last operator must be a **terminal operator**.
 These operators
     - must return a concrete type or produce a side effect,
     - are eagerly executed, triggering the evaluation, optimization and execution of all the previous intermediate operations.
     - Examples of terminal operators:
-      - reduce
+      - `reduce`
-      - collect
+      - `collect`
-      - forEach
+      - `forEach`

-In module xx we will zoom in on various aspects of streams and their operators.
-The other modules have more emphasis on the applications of streams
+In module 3 we will zoom in on various aspects of streams and their operators.
+The other modules have more emphasis on the applications of streams: [closer-look-at-streams.md](../m03/closer-look-at-streams.md)